-- Slight rotation from current alignment to create more space to expand parking (increase from 30 to 53 spaces) - Add more visitor bleachers and the space underneath used for storm water management - Construct new combination press box / storage shed. - Reuse and relocate existing home bleachers - Much of the existing field lighting can be retained (replacement could be long-term task) - Fences pushed to top of slope to maximize useable area - New walking path around football field
+The field's slight rotation from its current alignment creates more space to expand the parking lot (an increase from 30 to 53 spaces).
+Visitor bleachers are added, and the space underneath is used for stormwater management.
+A new combination press box/storage shed is to be constructed and the existing home bleachers are to be reused and relocated.
+Much of the existing field lighting can be retained (replacement could be a long-term task).
+Fences are pushed to the top of the slope to maximize the useable area, and a new walking path is paved around the football field.